danstafford/danstafford.github.io/docs/using-curl-for-testing-api-requests.md

 ```

-## Other useful curl options
+## Other curl options

-There are several other curl options that are useful when making API requests.
+There are several other curl options that are often useful when making API requests.

 - The `--include` option includes the HTTP response headers with the output that is printed to the console.
 This is useful for
 receiving the [HTTP status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) of your request.

 - The `--header` option allows extra headers to be included in the request.

 - The `--data` option specifies data to be included in the request.
-When using JSON as the media type make sure to include
+When using JSON media type as the data, make sure to include
 the header `Content-Type: application/json` to indicate this.

-Here is an example curl command using the options described above.
+Here is an example curl command using the three options described above.
 As a side note, we are using a fictional endpoint in
 this example.
 You may also notice we are using backslashes to break the command into multiple lines.
-Using backslashes can help make a
+Using backslashes
-curl command easier to read.
+can help make a curl command easier to read.

 ```
 curl --request POST 'https://example/v2/users' \